JoshuaDouce/today-i-learned/Kubernetes/what_is_kubernetes.md

 # Introduction

+- Kubernetes cluster is a set of nodes grouped together.
 - Node (machine or VM) is the smallest unit in Kubernetes.
 A node can be a physical machine or a virtual machine.
-- Kubernetes cluster is a set of nodes grouped together.
 - As long as the cluster has sufficient resources, it can run any containerized application.
 - Pods (a container) are the smallest deployable units in Kubernetes.
 A Pod represents a single instance of a running process in your cluster.
+  - Pods are transient and can be created, destroyed, and replicated dynamically.
   - Pods have a unique IP address within the cluster.
   - Pods can communicate with other pods, regardless of which host they run on.
-  - Pods can be created, destroyed, and replicated dynamically.
   - New pods created with new versions of your application can replace older ones.
 - A service is a logical set of pods that provide the same functionality.
 - Namespaces are a way to divide cluster resources between multiple users.
 - Kind is a way to group resources together.
 For example, a Pod is a kind of resource.
 - Deployment is a way to manage the lifecycle of pods and are per service.
+- You can create a pod from the command line, this is called a static pod.
+However, it is recommended to use a deployment to manage pods.
+- 'Deployments' are per service and manage the lifecycle of pods.